 Configuring the scaling rules can also be achieved through Apps manager user interface or CF CLI.

 The following are some useful CLI commands for configuring auto-scaling which are self-explanatory:

 Similar to the `manifest.yml` file, auto-scaling rules can be maintained in app auto scaler YML file as seen below.
 We can give any name to this file.

-Let’s say we have created a YML file with above mentioned scaling health rule as “demoApp-AutoScalar.yml” at same level where our build file is.
-Then we can use the below command for configuring auto scaling for our app names “DemoMyApp”.
+Let’s say we have created a YML file with above mentioned scaling health rule as “demoApp-AutoScalar.yml” at the same level where our build file is.
+Then we can use the below command for configuring auto-scaling for our app names “DemoMyApp”.

 cf configure-autoscaling DemoMyApp demoApp-AutoScalar.yml

 I would highly recommend using YML file configuration as it can be maintained alongside of code base and provides advantages considering modern style deployment approach like Blue-Green deployment, etc.